lunakoly/CashLegacy/README.md

 Using `def` inside a function creates a local variable and thus hides the name of the outer variable if trying to reassign it.
 That's why there is a `set` command that will only reassign an existing variable value if variable exists and does nothing otherwise.
-To return a value from a function use the sane `exit` command:
+To return a value from a function use the same `exit` command:
 ```
 def getSomeFloat {
     echo Preparing missiles...